896ma/Food-Delivery-Site/README.md

-A javaScript ,Html and Css food-based delivery system that allows customers to  various foods ,  make reservations and get the meals delivered  at the convenience of their locations at customer friendly rates
+A javaScript ,Html and Css food-based delivery system that allows customers to go various foods ,  make reservations and get the meals delivered  at the convenience of their locations at customer friendly rates